Introduction

 We have published the following policies and procedures which are designed to identify any risks associated with modern slavery and provide steps to mitigate such risks in our operations:

-All policies listed above, including this statement, are reviewed and re-issued to all employees on an annual basis, subject to the approval of the FinTrU Policy Committee.
+All policies listed above, including this Statement, are reviewed and re-issued to all employees on an annual basis, subject to the approval of the FinTrU Policy Committee.
 Employees can access any of our policies at any time on our internal policy management system.

 Due Diligence